avaneev/biteopt/README.md

 ## CBiteOptDeep (biteopt.h) ##

 Deep optimization class.
 Based on an array of M CBiteOpt objects.
-This "deep" method pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
+This "deep" method pushes the newly-obtained solution to the random CBiteOpt object which is then optimized.
 This method while increasing the convergence time is able to solve complex multi-modal functions.